What’s covered by Comprehensive Travel Insurance?

 Overseas medical and hospital expenses

-Unlimited amount for emergency medical and hospital treatment if you get sick or injured on your international trip (excluding pregnancy and childbirth).
+Unlimited amount for overseas emergency medical and hospital expenses (excluding pregnancy and childbirth).

 Cancellation and amendment fees

-Cover for pre-paid travel, accommodation, meals, tours and activities, and visas if your trip is cancelled due to an insured event (e.g. an unforeseen injury or illness).
+Unlimited amount for cancellation fees and lost deposits on pre-paid travel, accommodation, meals etc. if your trip is cancelled due to an insured event.

-Extra accommodation, meals and travel expenses if your trip is disrupted or you have to return home early due to an insured event, up to $40,000.
+Extra travel, accommodation and meals expenses if your trip is disrupted or you have to return home early due to an insured event, up to $40,000.

 Upgrade your cover

-For an additional premium, you can customise your Comprehensive travel insurance policy by adding one or more of the following optional extras to your policy:
+For an additional premium, you can add one or more of the following optional extras to your policy:

 Excess reduction or waiver